skip to Main Content

 The tournament has grown exponentially since its first outing, at which only Sudan, Egypt and Ethiopia participated.
 It had been intended for South Africa to take part but the country’s apartheid policy meant that they were disqualified.
 It has now grown to such an extent that a qualification tournament is needed in order reduce the number of participating teams to 24.

 The Africa Cup of Nations is now usually held in odd years and has been mostly since 2013, with the aim being to avoid it clashing with the World Cup and Euros.
-The next scheduled tournament is in Morocco in 2025, moving to the June/July slot.
+The next scheduled tournament is in Morocco in 2025, still in the winter slot.
 We are told the next tournaments will be held in the summer to prevent disruption with other domestic leagues but whether this actually happens remains to be seen due to the fact that the summer is a rainy season in many African nations.

 AFCON Format